KrisFlyer Singapore Airlines

 Singapore Airlines also operates a Premium Economy cabin on some other short routes it operates:

-You’ll therefore have to search for Premium Economy itself if you want to sit in this cabin on that intra-Europe route, there is no opportunity to ‘upgrade’ via the seat selection tool for a fee when booked to fly in Economy Class.
+You’ll therefore have to search for Premium Economy itself if you want to sit in this cabin on that intra-Europe route, either for cash or award redemption, and pay the PY fare accordingly.
+There is no opportunity to ‘upgrade’ via the seat selection tool for a fee when you’re booked to fly in Economy Class.

 Even ‘Premium Economy passengers’ have to pay